shantanuk47/OLED_ESP32/docs/OLED_Orientation_Guide.md

 # OLED Display Orientation Guide

 ## Overview
-This document explains the OLED display orientation configuration and troubleshooting for the ESP32 SSD1306 0.96" OLED display project.
+This document explains the OLED display orientation configuration and troubleshooting for the VDU_ESP32 project.
+The system uses a modular, MISRA C compliant architecture with dedicated OLED driver and pin configuration modules.

 ## Hardware Configuration
 - **Display**: SSD1306 0.96" OLED (128x64 pixels)